wandb/openui/README.md

 ### Docker (preferred)

-The following command would forward the specified API keys from the shell environment and tell Docker to use the Ollama instance running on your machine.
+The following command would forward the specified API keys from your shell environment and tell Docker to use the Ollama instance running on your machine.

 ```bash
 export ANTHROPIC_API_KEY=xxx